Yuubi-san/dimensional/README.md

 		:::
 		widget.SetSize( (int2{210,297}*mm).to(px) );

-	Since the unit of `sz` is stateful (and–suppose–doesn’t have any meaningful state a default constructor could put it into, if defined), we can’t perform the conversion to it without a unit instance, hence the explicit `.to(px)`.
+	Since the unit of `sz` is stateful (and—suppose—doesn’t have any meaningful state a default constructor could put it into, if defined), we can’t perform the conversion to it without a unit instance, hence the explicit `.to(px)`.